EnduranceCode/AndroidBasicsNanodegree/README.md

 #### Project Overview
 The goal is to create an educational app that quizzes a user about Triathlon Olympic History.
 It is required a minimum of 4 questions and a maximum of 10 quiz questions, including at least one check box, one radio button, and one text entry.

+## Lessons

+### Multiscreen Apps

+The code developed following the Multiscreen Apps lessons is stored in the folder [study-multiscreen-apps](./study-multiscreen-apps) of this repository.

 ## Practice Sets

 ### Practice Set: Object-Oriented Programming